David Carter (Chair of Governors)

 In 2007, Louise joined the London Borough of Richmond upon Thames as an Assistant Director.
 She rejoined the DfE as an Academy Adviser, establishing new academies as well as leading research for the Academies Group and working intensively with the most fragile academies.
 In 2012, Louise was invited to rejoin Ofsted as a director.
 During this time, she was the Regional Director for the East Midlands and the National Director for local authorities.
 Since leaving Ofsted, Louise has returned as an adviser to the DfE and a number of academy trusts.
 She is a governor of Bryanston School and the BRIT School for the Performing Arts.

-Geoff was appointed a Governor of the School in 2007.
+Geoff was appointed a Trustee of the School in 2007.